sparklemotion/nokogiri.org/content/installing_nokogiri.md

 ## Windows

+### Precompiled DLLs ("fat binary")

-Luckily for you, building on Windows is so difficult that we've done it for you: Nokogiri comes bundled with all the DLLs you need to be NOKOGIRIFIED!
+Building on Windows is so difficult that we've done it for you:
+Nokogiri comes bundled with all the DLLs you need to be NOKOGIRIFIED!

 Specifically, we publish gems specific for the Windows "platform", as it's called by Rubygems.
 For example, [Nokogiri 1.6.5][] published: